labstreaminglayer/App-PupilLabs/pupil_invisible/README.md

 #### Basic mode

 The basic usage of the Pupil Invisible Gaze Relay module is to provide a device host name as an argument.
-The module will wait for that device to announce a gaze sensor, will connect to it and start pushing the gaze data to the LSL outlet.
+The module will wait for that device to announce a gaze sensor, will connect to it and start pushing the gaze data to the LSL outlet named `pupil_invisible`.

 ```bash
 python3 -m pupil_invisible --host-name <DEVICE_NAME>